Chekosoft/Lulu/README.md

 Lulu is still a very immature project.
 So, it's not ready for application development.
 It will be available on PyPI _when it's done_.

 ##Still, how can I install Lulu?
-Just download the latest master, copy the Lulu folder and install it's dependencies using `pip install -r requirements.txt`.
+Just download and extract the latest master and install using `pip install -e /folder/to/Lulu`.

 ##Another framework?
 _(or how Lulu tries to be different from the rest)_

 Almost all web microframeworks in Python use function decorators to set endpoints.
-A few ones use class inheritance.
+A few ones use objects.

-Lulu makes use of the `with` statement to set your application endpoints, and accepted HTTP methods are just properly named functions inside the `with` block.
+Lulu makes use of the `with` statement to define proper routes.
+Then, it checks if there are properly named functions inside the
+`with` blocks and assigns them depending the HTTP verb declared in the name of the function.

-The idea of using `with` as a way to write closures (which Cuba heavily relies on) came from [this article](http://billmill.org/multi_line_lambdas.html) from the near past (2009).
+The idea of using `with` as a way to write closures (which Cuba heavily relies on) came from [this article](http://billmill.org/multi_line_lambdas.html).

 ##A small example
 ```python